elastic/kibana/docs/visualize.md

 # Visualize

 The **Visualize** app is used to design and create saved visualizations that can be used on their own, or added to a dashboard.
 The data source for a visualization can be based on three types: a new interactive search, a saved search, or an existing saved visualization.
 Visualizations are based on the aggregation feature introduced in Elasticsearch 1.x.
-Aggregations are highly performant, but may require signifigant memory from Elasticsearch.
+Aggregations are highly performant, but may require significant memory from Elasticsearch.

 ## Getting Started

-To create a new visualization either click on the visualize tab at the top of the screen or the new document button to the left of the search search bar.
+To create a new visualization either click on the visualize tab at the top of the screen or the new document button in the toolbar panel to the right of the search bar.
 This will start the "New Visualization Wizard".

 - **Step 1:** Choose the data source for the new visualization - You have 3 options here:
   - *New search* Pick an index pattern and search as you create your visualization